 - Assessment methods for wind farms are continuously improving and key areas of development include:

 - The use of increasingly sophisticated flow modelling techniques;

-- further validation of wake models;
+- Further validation of wake models;

-- optimisation of the use of data sources that are not on the wind farm site to adjust site data to be representative of the long term;
+- Optimisation of the use of data sources that are not on the wind farm site to adjust site data to be representative of the long term;

-- the use of remote sensing techniques to measure wind speed;
+- The use of remote sensing techniques to measure wind speed;

-- improved estimates of ‘loss factors;’
+- Improved estimates of ‘loss factors'; and

-- more sophisticated approaches to uncertainty analysis.
+- More sophisticated approaches to uncertainty analysis.

 - A central principle of the development of improved scientific predictions is the refinement and validation of models against measured data.
 Wind farm SCADA systems are recording huge volumes of data.
 It is considered that the quality of SCADA data recorded at wind farm sites is improving, but needs further improvement.
 Also, SCADA data from wind farms contains information that will allow the further validation of models and assumptions used in energy assessment.
 The challenge for the industry is to focus on understanding what that data tells us and, where appropriate, amending models, techniques and assumptions.

 - The wind industry needs to work more closely with climate change scientists to better understand how weather patterns may change in the future.

 High quality short-term forecasting techniques are available now.
 The initial challenge for the industry is to extract the maximum value from the existing state-of-the-art forecast models.
 At present, the use of such techniques to address some of the fundamental challenges for the integration of wind energy into the grid is patchy.
 In parallel with the increased use of existing tools, continued effort needs to be focused on improving forecasting technology.

 |Acknowledgements | Sitemap | Partners | Disclaimer | Contact|